 Resetting IP on your computer will solve this issue.

-2. Type “cmd” and then hit Ctrl+Shift+Enter to open Command Prompt window with administrative rights.
+2. Type “cmd” and then hit Ctrl+Shift+Enter keys together.

 NETSH INT IP RESET C:\RESETLOG.TXT netsh winsock reset ipconfig /flushdns